This first article appears in the

 system.
 My role as a craniosacral practitioner is to

-help them find a way to optimize their own healing force so
+help my clients find a way to optimize their own healing force

-they can build a solid, healthy foundation or restore it if
+so they can either build a solid, healthy foundation or

 A GENTLE TOUCH